 The table in the specifications section provides a general size recommendation for packed snow conditions.
 As long you fall within this range, your snowboard will suit you just fine.

 Blank snowboards use sandwich construction, unlike the cheaper cap construction used in the manufacturing of many other snowboards, but for a similar price.
-Blank combines the finest materials including a 100% poplar wood core, triaxial fiberglass, carbon fiber beams, PE topsheet, rubber foil, ABS sidewalls, extruded base and a Rockwell stainless steel edge.
+Blank combines the finest materials including a 100% poplar wood core, triaxial fiberglass, UV protected TPU topsheet, rubber foil, ABS sidewalls, extruded base and a Rockwell stainless steel edge.
 In a retail store, a snowboard made with the same materials would cost around twice the price of a Blank snowboard.
 That's because you're also paying for retail markup, a graphic you may not even like, and someone else's sponsorship.
 Blank snowboards were created to give everyone a chance to buy a high-quality snowboard at an affordable price.

 This snowboard features "traditional", "regular", or "positive" camber which evolved from ski design and was actually the only available bend until recent years.

 The center of a traditional snowboard has a slight arch which causes the tip and tail to touch the ground while the center is raised.
 Once the rider applies her/his weight to the board the arch flattens and the full edge makes contact the snow.
 This allows for more powerful and precise turning, more "pop", and greater control at high speeds.
 Traditional camber boards are preferred for all-mountain and free-ride styles and by experienced riders that enjoy fast speeds.

 Blank snowboards are compatible with standard 4-hole pattern snowboard bindings.
 We use the most common pattern which is a 2x4 (see image below), so most bindings will fit our boards.
 Binding base plates can also easily be swapped to fit almost any board.